christophweegen/pied-piper/README.md

 Note: Since "piping" is not a native Ruby syntax feature, rather than a method call in disguise (e.g: `"foo".|(:upcase)`), the underlying `PiedPiper` class, which wraps the initial object (e.g: `"foo"`) and on which the pipe functionality is called, is just a wrapper for the initial object which handles piping logic.

-Everytime you transformed an object through a pipe you create a new object of class `PiedPiper`, which wraps the mutated inital object again (e.g: from `"foo"` to `"FOO"`).
+Everytime you transform an object through a pipe, there's a new object of class `PiedPiper` created, which wraps the __transformed__ inital object again (e.g: from `"foo"` to `"FOO"`).

+Note the stress on "transformed", since if we want to programm in functional style we shouldn't mutate objects in place, rather than always returning a new object, without mutating the initial one.

-This way, we can build pipe-chains of arbitrary length, but at the end of each pipe-chain, the piped object has to be "unwrapped" again by some kind of "terminator" object.
+By always returning a new object wrapped in an object of class `PiedPiper` we can build pipe-chains of arbitrary length, but at the end of each pipe-chain, the wrapped object has to be "unwrapped" again by some kind of "terminator" object.

 This happens by "terminating" the pipe-chain with the `.end` method, which is defined on every piped object, or by just writing `PiedPiper::EndOfPipe` or if you have required `pied_piper/kernel` you can just write `p_end`.